Techniques and sales management tools for influencing sales behaviour. Use these ideas to optimise sales performance management and maximise results.

 Product training together with testing is generally given significant attention in organisations selling complex solutions.
 By comparison, training in skills and methods gets sporadic and infrequent attention.
 The reason for this discrepancy relates to proof.
 Those who lack a thorough knowledge of their products or solutions make the organisation seem incompetent or inadequate.
 The threat to status is blatant and difficult to ignore.

 Apart from the obvious need for good interpersonal communication skills, the possession of sales skills and use of methods is much more difficult to measure.
 Proof that training has a positive effect on results is expensive to obtain.
-For training to have a certain effect, much time and money needs to be spent establishing what to train and how.
+For training to have a certain effect, more time needs to be spent establishing what to train and how.

-As for coaching, senior executives expect their sales leaders to take care of training through interaction on the job or through direction.
+As for coaching, senior executives expect managers to take care of training through interaction on the job or through direction.
 This expectation suffers from the same priority conflict described for coaching.
 As a result investment in developing skills and methods is often squeezed between a managers responsibility for short term results and a corresponding lack of adequate budgeting.

 Sales training receives attention when a team or business is ahead of their target, when executives are confident that fiscal objectives are being met, and that there is time to draw breath and think of the future.
 So training is often put off until it is least needed.